mwangdakota/pages-uswds-jekyll/pages/about.md

 # About NSF

-America’s Seed Fund is a program within the <a href="#">National Science Foundation</a> and housed within the <a href="#">Division of Industrial Innovation and Partnerships</a> within the Directorate of Engineering.
+America’s Seed Fund is a program within the <a href="https://www.nsf.gov/">National Science Foundation</a> and housed within the <a href="https://www.nsf.gov/div/index.jsp?div=IIP">Division of Industrial Innovation and Partnerships</a> within the Directorate of Engineering.
 NSF is a federal agency that supports fundamental research and education across all fields of science and engineering, currently with an $8.5 billion budget.

 </div>
 </div>